netspective-labs/sql-aide/lib/tabular/README.md

 For a given sample row of data, this function tries to detect the nature of each cell.

-### TabularContent & TabularContentBuilderContext
+### TabularContent & TabularContentStrategy

 These interfaces encapsulate tabular content and provide methods to process that content, both as asynchronous streams and as promises.
-The Builder Context interfaces help in processing the tabular rows, potentially turning them into typed objects.
+The Strategy interfaces help in processing the tabular rows, potentially turning them into typed objects.

-### transformIterable(iterator, ctx)
+### transformIterable(iterator, strategy)

-This function transforms an asynchronous iterable of asynchronous iterables using a factory function provided via context (`ctx`).
+This function transforms an asynchronous iterable of asynchronous iterables using a factory function provided via strategy (`strategy`).
 This is particularly useful for turning rows of cells into other forms.

-### toObjectContext(options?)
+### tcObjectStrategy(options?)

-This function provides a context instance that can transform tabular rows (arrays of strings) into objects.
+This function provides a strategy instance that can transform tabular rows (arrays of strings) into objects.
 It relies on detected value natures and column headers to do so.